the-crypt-keeper/fragment-frog/README.md

 ## TODO

-- stream suggestions from multiple LLMs
-- import/export fragment list .json
 - export document .txt
+- track which LLMs fragments came from and render them in corresponding colors
+- track which fragments have been edited and indicate it with a border style
 - sessions with backend